 Talking about numbers, consider using the in-app payment facilities from WeChat – the super Chinese app.
 Paying with WeChat is a hard-to-break habit that you should take into consideration if you want your users to use it.

 How to localize your app for the Chinese market

 Choose a Chinese name for your app

 Most brands present on the Chinese market flatter themselves with an authentic “Made in China” tag.
-Therefore, Chinese users are more keen to use a product with a Chinese name rather than an English one.
+Therefore, Chinese users are keener to use a product with a Chinese name rather than an English one.
 Giving your mobile or web app an English name is like feeding a shark from your hand.
 The chances of surviving are close to zero.
-However, if you are the lucky owner of a large brand, then being foreign is to your advantage – the Chinese love famous and luxurious foreign brands!
+However, if you are the lucky owner of a large brand, then being foreign is to your advantage.
+Because the Chinese love famous and luxurious foreign brands!

 Make sure your app name has no double meaning

 Try to give your app a Chinese name and make sure it doesn’t have a double meaning in their culture.
 You can surf the internet for examples of how some companies tried to rebrand to Chinese but failed.

 Airbnb is a good example of how brand localization may go the wrong way.
 Long story short, Chinese people started to make fun since the Chinese name for Airbnb was very hard to pronounce and it was associated with a “cheap mattress”, a “woman’s body part”, or a “fake clothes brand”.

 Finding a good name for your app can be a difficult job.
 But you can always ask a local for help to find a name, which reflects your business identity and goals.
 This way you will save yourself from unpleasant misunderstandings.

 Where to launch an app in China